elliterate/capybara.py/docs/source/index.rst

 you think.
 Contrary to common belief, // means "anywhere in the document" not "anywhere in the current context".
 As an example::

-    session.find("xpath", "//body").find("xpath", "//script")
+    session.find("xpath", "//body").find_all("xpath", "//script")

-You might expect this to find a script tag in the body, but actually, it finds a script tag anywhere in the entire document, not only in the body!
+You might expect this to find all script tags in the body, but actually, it finds all script tags anywhere in the entire document, not only in the body!
 What you're looking for is the .// expression which means "any descendant of the current node"::

-    session.find("xpath", "//body").find("xpath", ".//script")
+    session.find("xpath", "//body").find_all("xpath", ".//script")

 The same thing goes for :meth:`scope <capybara.session.Session.scope>`::